-(2)Do not pull out when there are stakes and other objects into the body cavity or limbs.
+2Don't pulled out when there are stakes and other objects into the body cavity or limbs.
 It is necessary to saw off the outside part of the piercing (keep a small part near the body).
 It can be pulled out when the surgery is ready to be carried out in the hospital.
 Because in some case, the object pierced is right on the blood vessels, which can temporarily stop the bleeding.
-Massive hemorrhage may occur if the stick is pulled out immediately.
+Massive hemorrhage may occur if the stick pulled out immediately.

-3If there is the chest wall floating, immediately use clothing, cotton pad, etc., filling with the appropriate pressure to band to limit the floating.
+3If there is the chest wall floating, immediately use clothing, cotton pad, etc. filling with the appropriate pressure to band to limit the floating.
 In case of failure of aforesaid activity, lay the injured person on his floating wall to limit the abnormal breathing.

-4If there is a traumatic injury on chest, immediately make the injured person take a semisupine position and bind the chest wall wound tightly and closely so as to adjust the open pneumothorax into a closed pneumothorax and speed to the hospital.
-If the rescue personnel are enough experienced to determine that the symptom is tension pneumothorax, the methods of puncture exhaust or upper thoracic drainage tube can be applied upon good conditions.
+1If there is a traumatic injury on chest, immediately making the injured person take a semi-supine position and bind the chest wall wound tightly and closely So that adjust the open pneumothorax into a closed pneumothorax and speed to the hospital.
+If the rescue personnel is enough experienced to determine that the symptom is tension pneumothorax, the methods of puncture exhaust or upper thoracic drainage tube can be applied upon good conditions.